New Jersey State Income Tax Rates 2012 - Tax Year 2011

 Tax-Rates.org provides a printable New Jersey datasheet including an income tax table, a list of New Jersey tax deductions, important URLs and addresses, and more.
 This document is in PDF format.

-If you are not a resident of New Jersey, have a complicated tax return, or have other specialized circumstances you may need to download additional tax forms from the Division of Revenue website.
-You can find all of New Jersey's 2012 income tax forms on the Division of Revenue income tax forms page External Link.
+If you are not a resident of New Jersey, have a complicated tax return, or have other specialized circumstances you may need to download additional tax forms from the website.
+You can find all of New Jersey's 2024 income tax forms on the income tax forms page External Link.

 How To File Your New Jersey Income Tax Return